FreeSpacenav/libspnav/doc/manual.md

 unnecessary dependency to the X window system, and provides very rudimentary functionality, new applications are encouraged to use `spnav_open`.

+Also, libspnav provides a magellan API wrapper on top of the libspnav API, which allows existing applications written for the official SDK to be transparently recompiled against libspnav and be free of the 3Dconnexion licensing conditions.

 Quick start
 -----------
 Libspnav, as of version 1.0 has been expanded, but really most applications will